cvme/cvme.github.io/index.md

 Over the years, progress on computer vision research has effectively benefitted medical domain, leading to development of several high impact image-guided interventions and therapies.
-While past couple of years have seen tremendous progress on 3D computer vision, espe- cially in ADAS or driver-less navigation domains, the impact on medical domain has been limited.
+While past couple of years have seen tremendous progress on 3D computer vision, especially in ADAS or driver-less navigation domains, the impact on medical domain has been limited.
 This workshop is to bring together the practitioners of 3D computer vision and medical domain and engage in a dialogue emphasizing the key recent advances and bridging the gap between 3d computer vision research and potential medical applications.

 The primary topics will include, but not limited to the following,
 - **3D human body modeling and estimation**